techidaily/site-fox-helps/source/_posts/mastering-maximum-payload-heavy-lift-drones-for-2024.md

 ![vulcan uav raven](https://images.wondershare.com/filmora/article-images/vulcan-uav-raven.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gOyLy8DeizY?si=GkAmK0hChZw6_2tW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 The Vulcan UAV Raven is an absolute workhorse of a multicopter.
 Purpose-designed to be able to handle the toughest of jobs, this drone is capable of carrying a payload of up to 20 kg thanks to its high-grade carbon fibre and aluminium frame.
 This tough design is also one of the most safe drones on the market, as the Vulcan UAV Raven is built to be able to survive within the tough, and demanding worlds of both commercial and personal usage.

 #### 4\.
 [FREEFLY ALTA 8](https://www.amazon.com/gp/product/B01IPYJM8I/ref=as%5Fli%5Ftl?ie=UTF8&tag=vs-flora-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01IPYJM8I&linkId=94a786b60aab874baf4feb7315107813)